Hobbies and interests

 Hello!
 My name is Swetha and I am currently a junior at Rancho Cucamonga High School!
 I am involved in many clubs on campus and hold leadership positions in most of them as well as other extracurricular activities.

-I am very passionate when it comes to hands-on working and hope to major in civil engineering at University of California, Berkeley.
+I am very passionate when it comes to hands-on working and hope to major in civil engineering.

 Education